sculptures • permaculture • primitive technology • kayaking • links • index • about

 The solution?
 A high quality down bag.
 For pure warmth per ounce, there is nothing that can match good down.
 And though an average 25% more costly than a synthetic bag, a quality down bag can easily outlast synthetic two to one...or more.
 Most importantly though, down bags can be half the stuffed size as equally warm synthetic bags.

 But won’t a synthetic bag keep me warm if it gets wet?
-Based on my experience, I’d say this common belief is more half-truth than anything.
-Yes, a fully soaked down bag is worthless.
-If a synthetic bag gets equally soaked, one can roll most of the water out then fluff to restore a small amount of loft…but not enough to effectively keep you “warm”.
+This age old belief is a myth...a fable gladly perpetuated by those who stand to fatten their pocketbooks.
+However, it is true that a fully soaked down bag is worthless.
+If a synthetic bag gets equally soaked, one can roll much of the water out then fluff to restore a small amount of loft…but not enough to effectively keep you “warm”.
 You’ll still be miserable, just slightly less so.
+If not convinced, simply take a soaked synthetic bag in to your backyard after dark, crawl inside and try to sleep.

 The more pronounced difference between down and synthetic is the dry time.
-Chances are, assuming it is warm and sunny, if you get a synthetic bag excessively wet one day, you should be able to get it tolerably dry by the second day.
+Chances are, assuming it is warm and sunny... and you have time to kill at camp, if you get a synthetic bag excessively wet one day, you might be able to get it tolerably dry by the second day.
 The same can not be said for down...if the fibers get wet enough to clump together.
 In this case, drying it to a satisfactory level can take many hours of physical manipulation and heat.
-This clumping is why many down bag makers suggest throwing a tennis ball inside the dryer in their washing recommendations.
+This clumping is why many down bag makers suggest throwing a tennis ball inside the dryer in their washing/drying recommendations.
 While tumbling, that ball helps break up the clumps which, opens the fibers to airflow and speeds the drying.
 Even then, a down bag will still take considerably longer to dry than a synthetic bag.
 Anyone who has washed both can attest to this.

 Despite those facts, anyone wishing to reap all the benefits of down should not be discouraged.
 Why?
 First off, it takes more water than one would think to cause down clumping (point at which down becomes worthless).
 Secondly, it is not difficult to keep a bag dry enough to do its job.
 After spending innumerable nights camping in varying conditions since I was a young child, I can only recall getting a bag wet enough to cause discomfort on three occasions.
 I was completely negligent two times and was using an inadequate tent the third.
 Similarly, I witnessed one poor chap suffer under a tarp shorter than his bag and have heard of many issues with leaky/cheap drybags.
 Two friends of mine also had their unattended bags blown in to the river.
 So yes, a bag can get wet.
 However, in every single instance I'm aware of, the situation could have easily been avoided with a little extra attentiveness in gear selection and camp habits.
 Below are some tips to keep any bag dry, down or synthetic: